 (9) Drill out rivets that retain splash shield to caliper bracket (Fig. 53).
 If rivet heads did not come completely off after drilling, remove remaining pieces with small chisel.

-Note that the rivets do not have to be replaced at installation.
-The rivets are only used during manufacture to keep the boot in place during handling.
+NOTE: Rivets do not have to be replaced.
+They are used to keep the boot in place during manufacturing.